microsoft/WhatTheHack/xxx-ChaosStudio4AKS/Coach/README.md

 This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.
 These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

-_Please list Azure subscription requirements._
+- Azure subscription with contributor access

-_For example:_

-- Azure resources that will be consumed by a student implementing the hack's challenges
-- Azure permissions required by a student to complete the hack's challenges.
+- Visual Studio Code terminal or Azure Shell (recommended)
+- Latest Azure CLI (if not using Azure Shell)
+- Chaos Studio, Azure Kubernetes Service (AKS) and Traffic Manager services will be used in this hack

 ## Suggested Hack Agenda (Optional)

 _This section is optional.
 You may wish to provide an estimate of how long each challenge should take for an average squad of students to complete and/or a proposal of how many challenges a coach should structure each session for a multi-session hack event.
 For example:_

-- Sample Day 1
+- Day 1
-  - Challenge 1 (1 hour)
+  - Challenge 1 (X hour)
-  - Challenge 2 (30 mins)
+  - Challenge 2 (X mins)
-  - Challenge 3 (2 hours)
+  - Challenge 3 (X hours)
-- Sample Day 2
-  - Challenge 4 (45 mins)
+  - Challenge 4 (x hours)
-  - Challenge 5 (1 hour)
-  - Challenge 6 (45 mins)

 ## Repository Contents